 Create an account or log in to participate in this activity

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Boston University School of Medicine and New York Chapter, American College of Physicians.
-Boston University School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.
+In support of improving patient care, this activity has been planned and implemented by Boston University Chobanian & Avedisian School of Medicine and New York Chapter, American College of Physicians.
+Boston University Chobanian & Avedisian School of Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Boston University School of Medicine designates this enduring material CME activity for a maximum of 1 AMA PRA Category 1 Credit(s)™.
+Boston University Chobanian & Avedisian School of Medicine designates this enduring material for a maximum of 1 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 In order to receive credit, participants must view the content complete the post-test and evaluation.
 Participants who receive a grade of 70% or greater on the post-test will receive credit.